• Success

 Identify Source Applications

 Identifying source applications will depend upon the various businesses an organization is involved in as customer data may be stored in many platforms and business applications.
 C360 project leaders and architects will lead discussions with business leaders and applications owners to explain C360 project initiatives and the potential value to the business and to get their buy-in.
 These discussions will include the necessary data sharing requirement with the C360 platform.
 C360 architects will engage with source application architects to evaluate the underlying application technologies, data extraction methods, and existing customer data and volume.
-Spreadsheets may be utilized to identify source systems and applications, their business sources, data attributes, volume, and underlying technology platform.
+It is important to document in a central location source systems and applications, their business sources, data attributes, volume, and underlying technology platform.

 Data Model

 The C360 solution includes a data model built from standard business domain information about the customer.
-The data model uses a core Party table to manage both Person and Organization data.
-Various child tables like Address, Email, Product, Banking, Contacts, and others contain repeating attributes for the parent Party.
-Lookup tables are pre-built and many are prepopulated with industry standard reference data.
-Data model can be extended with project specific customer tables and attributes.
+The data model uses a core Party entity to manage both Personal and Organizational data.
+Various child attributes, such as Address, Email, Product, Banking, Contacts, and others one-to-many characteristics of the parent Party.
+Lookup tables are pre-built, and many are prepopulated with industry standard reference data.
+C360 SaaS uses R360 to store and manage reference tables.
+The data model can be extended with project specific customer data.
 C360 documentation provides guidelines on extending the OOB data model.
 None of the OOB tables and columns should be modified or deleted.
+C360 SaaS data model is based on a document style database, child attributes are stored as sub-documents and can be extended.
 Data Model development should be reviewed and approved with all participating application owners.

 User Interface Framework